juan-piedra/README-Generator/README.md

 - [Questions](#questions)
 ## Installation

-Make sure you have Node.js installed
+Just make sure that you have this downloaded, and Node.js installed

 ## Usage

-Open up the application, right click the index.js file, click on open in integrated terminal, and then in the terminal write "node index.js" and answer the following questions
+Once in the application, right-click the index.js file, click on "Open In Integrated Terminal", and once in the terminal type "node index.js"

 ## License